missionpinball/mpf-docs/config/sound_system.rst

 -----------------

 The following sections are optional in the ``sound_system:`` section of your config.
 (If you don't include them, the default will be used).
+If you omit the ``sound_system:`` section completely, the sound configuration will contain nothing but the default values, which includes a single audio track named ``default``.
+It is recommended that you at least specify the ``tracks:`` section in your machine.

 buffer:
 ~~~~~~~